Can You Get Addicted to Heroin After the First Use?

 Heroin has the reputation of being one of the most addictive illicit drugs.
-Many government and academic institutions all report that heroin is either very addictive or highly addictive.
-Adding to the risk associated with the substance is the number of people shown to abuse the drug.
-According to the National Institute on Drug Abuse (NIDA):
+Many government and academic institutions report that heroin is either very addictive or highly addictive.
+Adding to the risk associated with the substance is the number of people who abuse the drug.

 Heroin use is strongly associated with addiction, but can you get addicted to heroin after using it just once?
-With statistics like those above suggesting nearly a quarter of those trying it later becoming addicted, it doesn’t seem out of the question.
-However, the governmental and educational leaders in the field do not say definitively either way.
+Governmental and educational leaders in the field do not say definitively either way.
 What they do know is that trying heroin can set into motion a pattern of use that can be dangerous and deadly.

 What Happens the First Time You Use Heroin?

 Heroin is an illegal substance that is derived from morphine, which is the active opiate alkaloid compound found in the opium poppy plant.
-Heroin users may abuse the substance through:
+Heroin users may abuse the substance by: